QubesOS/qubes-doc/common-tasks/usb.md

     sys-usb:2-5     058f:3822 058f_USB_2.0_Camera
     sys-usb:2-1     03f0:0641 PixArt_HP_X1200_USB_Optical_Mouse

 This feature is not yet available in Qubes Manager however, if you would like to contribute to Qubes OS project by implementing it and are a student please consider applying for the [Google Summer of Code][gsoc-page] scholarship and choosing QubesOS Project as a mentor organization.
-You can find list of our our Project Ideas [here][project-page].
+You can find list of our Project Ideas [here][project-page].

 [mass-storage]: https://en.wikipedia.org/wiki/USB_mass_storage_device_class